daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 Place to talk about internal code stuff.

 ## Overview
-This code base is divided into two parts.
-The first part is applications which are front end protocols.
-The second part is matrix algorithms which are back end panel implementations.
+This code base is divided into two main parts: matrix/multiplex and interface.
 Not all features are implemented in this code base.
-For example: gamma, brightness, CIE1931, pixel mapping, color order, etc. do not belong in this code base these are handled by the application logic.

 ## Status
 ### Matrix: